jliemansifry/dust-disk-modeling-with-mcmc/README.md

 If you've got an IRS spectrum, make sure it's in three columns in a text file (wavelength of obs, flux, and error), and use it as input for avgIRS.py (line 14).
 The spectrum is generally ~360 points.
 This file averages them to 9 for sake of computational efficiency when fitting the SED (the main use of processing power when making models) and adds a 10% systematic flux uncertainty.
 Set the final range in "ranges" on line 34 to correspond to the last data point in the IRS spectrum.
 See the length of the text file to deduce what number point this is. avgIRS.py will spit out a text file of the averaged points (named on line 52) and save a plot (line 62) that confirms that the data were averaged appropriately.
 [Here](https://github.com/jliemansifry/DustDiskModeling/blob/master/HIP79516_IRS_spectrum_avg.png) is the example for HIP79516's IRS spectrum.

 Gather your photometry from the literature.
 Insert the IRS points into this file by hand ordered by wavelength.
 If there is a reddening factor, you should correct for this so that your photometry will happily agree with your model photosphere.
 Open up ISM_extinction.py, set your aV (line 6), input and output filenames (lines 11 and 18), and run it!
 Make sure that you've already added any systematic errors before doing this.

+##### Necessary visgen_master.py Edits
+Make sure that lines 36-41 call your .uvf and .vis files for your three spectral windows.
+If you've successfully concatenated your data into one .uvf files because that CASA bug has been fixed, feel free to swing the code-deleting-machete around this file everywhere anything2 or anything3 is mentioned.

+The data used in Lieman-Sifry et al. (which this code was edited for) were taken at 1240 microns, i.e. around the J=2-1 transition of CO at 230.538 GHz.
+If your data were taken at a different frequency, make sure you edit line 158 to reflect this difference.

+CRVAL1 and CRVAL2 on lines 185 and 189 must be changed to the RA/DEC of your target at the time of observation.
+Did you correct for proper motion when you submitted your proposal?
+Probably worth checking.
+Fear not, however, as you can correct for PM here.
+If you don't, your models will likely end up with the telltale +/- residuals on opposite sides of the center in the residual image.

 ## MCMC Modeling